kubevious/kubevious/README.md

 Even a simple Hello World app in Kubernetes produces dozens of objects.
 It takes a lot of time to fetch application relevant configurations.

 Kubevious renders the entire Kubernetes cluster configuration in an application-centric graphical way.
-Kubevious identifies relevant Deployments, ReplicaSets, Pods, Services, Ingresses, Volumes, ConfigMaps, etc. and renders withing the application boxes.
+Kubevious identifies relevant Deployments, ReplicaSets, Pods, Services, Ingresses, Volumes, ConfigMaps, etc. and renders within the application boxes.

 The main screen is rendered using boxes.
 Every box is expandable (using double-click) and selectable.
 The right side panel includes properties and configurations associated with each box.